Compiling and Installing Custom PHP Modules in ServBay

 LDFLAGS

-: Tells the linker where to find libraries.-L/opt/homebrew/lib
+: Tells the linker where to find library files, such as-L/opt/homebrew/lib

 Step 6: Compile and Install the Module